Child Custody Lawyer in Queens

 At What Age Can a Child Refuse Visitation in NY?

-Being emancipated or by 18 in New York at which a child can refuse visitation.
+Being emancipated or by 18 in New York, at which a child can refuse visitation.
 When deciding visitation, the court will consider the child's age, maturity, and wishes.
 In general, the NY court will try to ensure that the child has a relationship with both parents, but it will also protect the child from harm.
 If the court believes that visitation would harm the child, it may order that visitation be suspended or modified.

 Here are some factors that the court in NY will consider when deciding visitation: